NLnetLabs/rpki-doc/source/krill/manage-cas.rst

        See: :krill_api_ca_post:`POST /v1/cas <cas>`

 When a CA has been added, it is registered to publish locally in the Krill instance where it exists, but other than that it has no configuration yet.
-In order to do anything useful with a CA you will first have to add at least one parent to it, and then most likely some Route Authorizations and/or Child CAs.
+In order to do anything useful with a CA you will first have to add at least one parent to it, and then most likely some Route Authorizations and/or child CAs.

 List CAs
 """"""""